harikagujjula/react-project/src/components/BehindTheScenesDemo/README.md

   also causes Header and Counter components to re-execute, resulting in all the other child components to be re-executed as well.
   - To prevent this un-necessary re-execution of components, we can use memo.
-* # Using memo - One way of preventing unnecessary renders.
+* # Using memo - One way of preventing unnecessary component exections.
   - Wrap a component that is at a high level using memo.
 In our case the best component to use memo is Counter as BehindTheScenesDemo has an internal state change.